lutang123/Drum-kit/README.md

 # Drum-kit

+About

-A website that can display drum by click or tap on keyboard (html, CSS, Javascript and DOM).
+A website that can play drum by clicking or tapping on keyboard (html, CSS, Javascript and DOM).